 The other reality is that the job market is very competitive and people in their 20’s are having a harder time launching their careers than in the past.

-Research shows that 2/3 of college grads struggle to launch their career.
+Research shows that 2/3 of college grads struggle to launch their careers.

-This means more kids are moving back home after college graduation.
+This means more kids are moving back home.
 A recent study shows that 50% of students move back home after college graduation.
 Many of these kids plan on living at home for at least two years.
 You can read more about the study here.

 So, while we don’t want to pressure our teens to decide on a career, we have to help them.
 We can provide them with experiences to help guide them.
 Kids can only make decisions based on what they see, hear, or do.